shield-xrpfinance/shieldfinance/docs/api/README.md

 The API uses session-based authentication with wallet addresses.
 No API keys required for public endpoints.

+**Wallet-Scoped Access**: All transaction endpoints require a `walletAddress` parameter.
+This ensures users can only access their own transaction data, providing privacy and security.

 ## Endpoints Overview

 ### Vaults